Controlling Late Blight in Potato and Tomato Gardens

 Late Blight Management

 While no potato cultivars are truly resistant to late blight, russet cultivars tend to be more resistant than red types.
-Some tomato cultivars have improved tolerance to late blight: Blight resistant varieties are listed in seed catalogues.
-(Note: these cultivars have not been tested for their suitability in Saskatchewan).
+A number of tomato cultivars have improved tolerance to late blight: Blight resistant varieties are listed in seed catalogues.

 Late blight infection is favoured by excessive vine growth caused by over-application of nitrogen fertilizer.
 Water plants early in the day so foliage has time to dry before nightfall.
 If possible, water the soil around the plants and not the foliage.
 Tomatoes should be pruned and staked to promote airflow through the canopy.
 Hilling potatoes reduces the chance of spores washing from infected leaves down into the soil.
 Potato vines should be completely dead and removed from the garden prior to harvest, otherwise spores can spread from vines to tubers during harvesting.
 If possible, leave tubers in the ground for two weeks after vines have been removed to allow for blighted tubers to rot so they can be easily identified and culled out at harvest.
 Tubers near the soil surface are most likely to be infected; therefore, it is prudent to discard tubers that show signs of greening.
 If more than five per cent of the harvested tubers have late blight, it is unlikely that the crop can be successfully stored.

-Whether a home gardener or a commercial grower, diligent monitoring for late blight symptoms is crucial.
+Whether you're a home gardener or a commercial grower, diligent monitoring for late blight symptoms is crucial.
 Identifying an outbreak early allows time to prevent disease spread and protect the remaining crop.
-Frequently (every two to three days) examine the leaves and stems throughout the canopy to look for early symptoms (refer to SYMPTOMS).
+Frequently (every two to three days) examine the leaves and stems throughout the canopy to look for early symptoms (refer to Symptoms section above).

 Removal of Diseased Plants